 As part of an ongoing effort to keep you informed about our latest work, I would like to let you know about some recently published SEI technical reports and notes.
-Three of these reports highlight the latest work of SEI technologists on insider threat in international contexts, unintentional insider threats, and attributes and mitigation strategies.
-The last reportprovides the results of several exploratory research initiatives conducted by SEI staff in fiscal year 2012.
+These reports highlight the latest work of SEI technologists in secure coding, CERT Resilience Management Model, malicious-code reverse engineering, systems engineering, and incident management.
 This post includes a listing of each report, author(s), and links where the published reports can be accessed on the SEI website.

 In the first half of this year, the SEI blog has experienced unprecedented growth, with visitors in record numbers learning more about our work in big data, secure coding for Android, malware analysis, Heartbleed, and V Models for Testing.
 In the first six months of 2014 (through June 20), the SEI blog has logged 60,240 visits, which is nearly comparable with the entire 2013 yearly total of 66,757 visits.
 As we reach the mid-year point, this blog posting takes a look back at our most popular areas of work (at least according to you, our readers) and highlights our most popular blog posts for the first half of 2014, as well as links to additional related resources that readers might find of interest.